The Best Peanut Butter Protein Balls

 - Thawing: Pull from the freezer the night before travel and they’ll be perfect by morning.

-I usually pack 2–3 balls per child along with fruit and water for travel breakfasts.
-They’re filling but not too heavy.
+Pack 2–3 balls per child along with fruit or yogurt for a balanced travel breakfast.

 The Perfect Peanut Butter Protein Ball